Applying for life insurance coverage with a health condition can get complicated sometimes.

-When answering these questions, it is important to provide as much information as possible, as it will give the underwriters a better idea of your overall condition, as well as a basis for how they should price your life insurance coverage.
+When answering these questions, it is imperative that you are as specific as possible, as it will paint the underwriters a clear picture of your overall condition, as well as a basis for how they should price your life insurance coverage.

 How Much Premium Will You Pay For Life Insurance When You Have Anemia?

-If, however, your condition is more serious, it is likely that your policy will be rated as a Substandard, and that your premium will be more than that of an average policy holder due to the higher amount of risk that the life insurance company is taking on.
+If, however, your condition is more serious, you are very likely to be rated as a Substandard with a more costly premium than an average policyholder due to the higher amount of risk to the insurance provider.

 - Alcohol consumption

 - Occupation and income (if applicable)